 Saturated N-heterocycles including piperidine, piperazine, 1,4-diazepane, 1,4-diazocane, and related macrocyclic compounds are privileged scaffolds in medicinal chemistry and exist in over 150 life-saving drug molecules.
 However, there is a significant lack of substitution diversity on the carbon atoms of these heterocycles due to the limitations of the existing synthetic methodologies.
 My group is actively addressing this gap.
 We have developed conceptually novel and practical amphoteric diamination methodologies to provide new avenues toward these medicinally important, but otherwise difficult to access structures.

 Medicinal Chemistry and Chemical Biology

-We have also been collaborating with a few other research groups to advance new lead molecules for the treatment of infectious disease, cancer, and neurological disorders.
-For examples: with the Seleem group, we have identified a series of aryl isonitrile compounds as potent and novel antibacterial and antifungal leads (Eur.
+We have also been collaborating with a few other research groups to advance new lead molecules for the treatment of cancer, infectious disease, and neurological disorders.
+For examples: with the Seleem group at Virginia Tech, we have identified a series of aryl isonitrile compounds as potent and novel antibacterial and antifungal leads (Eur.
 J. Med.
 Chem.
 2015, 101, 384; Bioorg.
 Med.
 Chem.
 2017, 25, 2926; Bioorg.
 Med.
 Chem.
-2019, 27,1845); in collaboration with the Watts group, potent and selective AC1 inhibitors have been identified for chronic pain treatment (Org.
+2019, 27,1845; J. Glob.
+Antimicrob.
+Res.
+2019, 1.); with the Zhang group at Univ. of Toledo, we have created novel inhibitors to target survivin dimeric protein-protein interaction for cancer treatment (J. Med.
+Chem.
+2020, 63, 7243.); with the Watts group at Purdue, potent and selective AC1 inhibitors have been identified for chronic pain treatment (Org.
 Lett.
 2015, 17, 892; Science Signaling, 2017, 10, eaah5381).